 Carbon Fiber is a polymer and is sometimes known as graphite fiber.
 It is a very strong material that is also very lightweight.
-Carbon fiber is five-times stronger than steel and twice as stiff.
+Carbon fiber is five times stronger than steel and twice as stiff.
 Though carbon fiber is stronger and stiffer than steel, it is lighter than steel; making it the ideal manufacturing material for many parts.
 These are just a few reasons why carbon fiber is favored by engineers and designers for manufacturing.

-Carbon fiber is made of thin, strong crystalline filaments of carbon that is used to strengthen material.
+Carbon fiber is made of thin, strong crystalline filaments of carbon that are used to strengthen the material.
 Carbon fiber can be thinner than a strand of human hair and gets its strength when twisted together like yarn.
 Then it can be woven together to form cloth and if needed to take a permanent shape, carbon fiber can be laid over a mold and coated in resin or plastic.

 On top of being strong, carbon fiber: